Maya Wrap ComfortFit Sling Review

 Our Analysis and Test Results

-The ComfortFit Sling earned an 8 of 10 for baby's comfort.
-This score is the high for the metric.
+The ComfortFit Sling earned one of the highest scores for a baby's comfort.

 Little ones sit comfortably in this secure sling and can be pulled closer for comfort or given more room for movement as desired.
 The sling feels like a hammock inside with a form-fitting seat and it allows for a naturally rounded back position.
 Our tiny testers felt very content in the sling and many fell asleep during wearing.
 The only real downside is the fabric feels like a Mexican blanket and is thick and somewhat itchy feeling.
 We hope it softens over time but parents may want to consider some of the other fabric options when making a style or color choice.

-The ComfortFit Sling earned a place near the top of the pack with a 9 of 10 for parent comfort.
-The ComfortFit is a very comfortable option for parents.
+The ComfortFit Sling earned a place near the top of the pack for parent comfort.

 Ease of Use

-The ComfortFit Sling earned a 9 of 10 for ease of use.
-It is by far one of the easiest carriers to use.
+The ComfortFit Sling is by far one of the easiest carriers to use.

 The ComfortFit has a zippered pocket on the end of the sling fabric which is a useful place to keep smaller or lightweight items.